JackFred2/JacksServerSideTweaks/README.md

 - `[item:golden_apple]`
 - `[item:potion{Potion:"night_vision"}]`

+If you give a container the name `[max-count]`, the item displayed will update to the highest-count item in the container every time it is opened.

 To cleanup if you ever remove JSST, you can run the following command to remove lingering entities:

 `/kill @e[tag=jsst_world_container_name]`